Skip to main content

 The Fast Food Connection: McDonald’s, Steak ‘n Shake, and Chick-fil-A

-The shift away from beef tallow was largely driven by a well-intentioned but ultimately flawed understanding of dietary fats.
-Campaigns against saturated fats led to the widespread adoption of partially hydrogenated vegetable oils, which introduced harmful trans fats into the food supply.
+The shift away from beef tallow was driven by campaigns against saturated fats — campaigns that led to the widespread adoption of partially hydrogenated vegetable oils, which introduced harmful trans fats into the food supply.
+Today, many culinary experts are re-evaluating traditional animal fats, and homemade beef tallow fries are the only reliable path back to that original taste.

 Are Beef Tallow Fries Healthy?